CormacKinsella/nf-chain/README.md

 >- If `nf-chain` builds the `chain` files, users can run any number of liftovers for various `source/target` pairings, i.e.: `CIH_to_R64, & Y12_to_R64, & etc...`
 >- However, if providing a `chain` file, users are limited to liftovers for that single `source/target` pairing, i.e.: `CIH_to_R64` (though it still accepts any number of `bed` files to lift)

+## Workflow layout

 <p align="center">
   <img src="assets/full.svg" alt="metro-map">
 </p>

+Metro-map of a complete run using the BLAT aligner - *image generated using [nf-metro](https://github.com/pinin4fjords/nf-metro) v0.7.2*

 ## Quick start